What are rates and ratios? How do rate and ratios problems differ? Hint: Not that much.

 3) All the other currencies are related to euros, so we should focus on getting everything to euros and then changing it all at once to dollars.

 Remember that profit = revenue – cost.
 For one camera, cost is E euros.
-The revenue is Y yen: let’s change that to euros, so that we can express cost, revenue, and profit all in euros.
+The revenue of one camera is Y yen: let’s change that to euros, so that we can express cost, revenue, and profit all in euros.

 Answer = (C)